-And after two days in Washington, as the country teetered on the brink of financial disaster, we had some things to reflect on.
+After two days in Washington, as the country teetered on the brink of financial disaster, we had some things to reflect on.

 Embracing the Myth on the National Mall

 It was night and a full moon hung above the Washington Monument as we crossed the National Mall before the reflecting pool that stretched away to the steps of the Lincoln Memorial.
-There in polished white marble sat the one president who, more than any other, presided over a dysfunctional nation.
+There in polished white marble sat the one president who, more than any other, had presided over a dysfunctional nation.
 But he was not alone.

-As we followed the footpath around the Tidal Basin and saw the moonlight reflecting in the water before the Jefferson Memorial we were reminded that Jefferson, too, struggled with an uncooperative government and an upstart citizenry.
-Standing before the FDR Memorial we read the words of Winston Churchill who said, “You can always count on Americans to do the right thing- after they’ve tried everything else.”
+As we followed the footpath around the Tidal Basin and saw the moonlight reflecting in the water before the Jefferson Memorial we were reminded that Jefferson, too, had struggled with an uncooperative government and an upstart citizenry.
+Standing before the FDR Memorial, we read the words of Winston Churchill who said, “You can always count on Americans to do the right thing- after they’ve tried everything else.”